-I am a handsome writer and very ugly and nasty editor from Vancouver, Washington.
+I am a handsome writer and writer and photographer from Vancouver, Washington.

 A brief memoir about spending ten days in silent, meditative contemplation, and how crazy it makes you.

 Please Enjoy "The Joy Of Christmas," The Greatest, Goofiest Christmas Album Ever Made